 In addition, the students will individually work on a larger project.
 The seminars will consist of hands-on lab exercises where each student will work on solving spatial questions using GIS.
 The seminars will also function as a project helpdesk, where the students can receive assistance with their ongoing project work.

-Participation is mandatory in 80% of the seminars.
+Handing in weekly assignments is mandatory in 100% of the seminars.

 Completed and approved compulsory course work is valid as long as the course is offered.
 Students who have failed to complete the compulsory attendance cannot take the exam.

 Access to teaching